RandomMaze/makeMaze/README.md

 ![image of maze 1](https://github.com/RandomMaze/makeMaze/raw/master/Images/maze_01.png)

-And the second one contain the main path of the maze(drawed by Wolfram Mathematica):
+And the second one contains the main path of the maze(drawn by Wolfram Mathematica):

 ![image of maze 2](https://github.com/RandomMaze/makeMaze/raw/master/Images/maze_02.png)

 ##TODO

-The maze the program generated is not able to be called a "real maze", because it do not have any branchs to confuse people.
+The maze the program generated is not able to be called a "real maze", because it do not have any branches to confuse people.
 And the following work is to finish this part.